 And to the point that the punchline of one MADtv skit about The Sopranos is a Cluster Cut-Off-Swear Bomb.

 Rome adored this trope.
 "I FUCK [the goddess] Concord in her FAT ASS!!"
 "Juno's CUNT!"
 And so forth.
+"Juno's cunt" at least gets a pass for being a legitimate ancient Roman expletive.

 For an interesting early dropping of the bomb on HBO, see Billy Crystal's "Don't Get Me Started."
 Crystal's imitation of his father's home movies have him portraying his uncle cursing the air blue at a family barbecue, but the "film" is silent, Crystal only mouths the words for everyone to follow.